AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 ### Holiday maintenance planning

 Adobe typically enforces **maintenance exclusion windows** during peak holiday periods to ensure uninterrupted service.
-Customers should monitor Adobe's release and maintenance schedules via Experience League and coordinate with their Adobe account teams for support planning.
+Monitor Adobe's release and maintenance schedules via Experience League and coordinate with their Adobe account teams for support planning.

 By following these guidelines and leveraging Adobe's public documentation, organizations can ensure their Adobe Analytics implementation is robust, responsive, and ready for the demands of the holiday season.